OldManUmby/DND.SRD.Wiki/pages/06.classes/default.md

 ##### Preparing and Casting Spells

-The Wizard table shows how many spell slots you have to cast your spells of 1st level and higher.
+The Wizard table shows how many spell slots you have to cast your wizard spells of 1st level and higher.
 To cast one of these spells, you must expend a slot of the spell’s level or higher.
 You regain all expended spell slots when you finish a long rest.

 You prepare the list of wizard spells that are available for you to cast.
 To do so, choose a number of wizard spells from your spellbook equal to your Intelligence modifier + your wizard level (minimum of one spell).
 The spells must be of a level for which you have spell slots.